baurigae/polar-night/README.md

 ######now, the mod

-- Obviously - colorscheme customizations to gtk2, gtk3, and Unity - it is now as dark
+- Obviously - colorscheme customizations to gtk2, gtk3, and Unity - it is now dark
 - This theme contains a workaround to get rid of a bug that clashes with overlay scrollbars and draws black backgrounds in tabbed Nautilus and Gedit windows, and in some Ubuntu dialogues
-- Nautilus specific changes, to buttons linked buttons, Unity window decorations changes
+- Nautilus specific changes, to buttons, linked buttons; Unity window decorations changes
 - The GTK2 is now a simple gtkrc - borderless input fields in Firefox, etc., from the original didn't quite do it for me

 ######plus